-- i.
-One Department to another Department;
+- One Department to another Department;

-- ii.
-One location to another within the same department; and
+- One location to another within the same department; and

-- iii.
-One building to another.
+- One building to another.

-Transfer forms shall be kept for those assets allocated to staff members.
+Registers shall be kept for those assets allocated to staff members.
 The individuals are responsible and accountable for the assets under their control.
-These transfer forms should be completed when the assets are moved to different locations or allocated to a different staff member in order to facilitate control and physical verification.
+These registers should be updated when the assets are moved to different locations or allocated to a different staff member in order to facilitate control and physical verification.